Low Potassium Foods for Kidney Health

 If you are okay with switching up your milk drinking, there are some lower potassium alternatives you can use.

-Low Potassium Food Swaps:
+Low Potassium Milk Alternative:

 Both rice milk and almond milk are lower potassium alternatives to cow’s milk.
 If you are also on a low phosphorus diet, choose the “unenriched” versions of rice and almond milk, as these don’t have added phosphorus.